 Plan for growth and changing requirements.
 AI infrastructure decisions made today should support your organization's trajectory over the next 3-5 years.
 If you're currently processing small volumes but expect rapid growth, model costs at projected scale rather than current usage.
 Similarly, if your application is in active development with frequent model updates, premature commitment to on-premise infrastructure might constrain experimentation.

-The Swiss healthcare facility's migration from AWS to on-premise infrastructure reduced annual operating costs from $2 million to $95,000 while improving processing speed and eliminating data sovereignty concerns.
-These dramatic results stemmed from their specific circumstances: consistent processing volumes, existing data center infrastructure, regulatory requirements favoring data residency, and technical team capable of managing on-premise systems.
+The healthcare imaging migration pattern this post walks through can shift annual operating costs by an order of magnitude while improving processing speed and eliminating data sovereignty concerns.
+The dramatic results depend on specific circumstances: consistent processing volumes, existing data center infrastructure, regulatory requirements favoring data residency, and a technical team capable of managing on-premise systems.

 Organizations should evaluate their own situation against these factors.
 Model costs accurately, assess team capabilities realistically, understand regulatory requirements clearly, and choose the infrastructure approach that best serves your specific needs.
 When workload characteristics align with on-premise economics, the cost savings can be substantial and sustainable while potentially strengthening security posture and improving performance.